HouhaoWang/Phonon_EMPs/README.md

 More details can be found in the following work:
-[*Diagnosis of enforced phonon band crossings in the entire frequency window by compatibility relations*](), Houhao Wang, Xiangang Wan, Feng Tang.
+[*Diagnosis of enforced phonon band crossings in the entire frequency window by compatibility relations*](), Houhao Wang, Sergey Y. Savrasov, Xiangang Wan, Feng Tang.